heyoeyo/niri_tweaks/README.md

 #### Quick test run

-This script uses python and doesn't require any build step or dependencies (just need a new-ish version of python3, 3.7+ should be ok).
 If you'd like to quickly try this out, use the following terminal command:
 ```bash
 curl https://raw.githubusercontent.com/heyoeyo/niri_tweaks/refs/heads/main/niri_tile_to_n.py | python3
 ```